rudidude86/gura-lang.github.io/documents/File-Operation.md

 ## {{ page.chapter }}.2.2.
 Utility Functions to Parse Pathname

-Function `path.dirname()` extracts a directory part from a pathname.
+Function `path.dirname()` extracts a directory part by eliminating a file part from a pathname.

     rtn = path.dirname('/home/foo/work/example.txt')
+    // rtn is '/home/foo/work/'

+If the pathname ends with a directory separator, the function determines it doesn't contain a file part and returns the whole string.

+    rtn = path.dirname('/home/foo/work/')
     // rtn is '/home/foo/work/'

 Function `path.filename()` extracts a file part from a pathname.